BREAKING: ROCOR Officially Preparing for Glorification of Fr. Seraphim Rose

 The Council of Bishops also announced that the task of preparing materials for consideration on the lives of Metr.
 Philaret (Voznesensky) and Abp.
 Tikhon (Troitsky) has been assigned.

-MUNICH — Following the UOJ's report on Monday that — according to sources — the Council of Bishops of the Russian Orthodox Church Outside of Russia (ROCOR) had voted to canonize Hieromonk Seraphim Rose, the Council's epistle released on Tuesday has made the news official.
+MUNICH — Following the UOJ's report on Monday that — according to sources in the sobor — the Council of Bishops of the Russian Orthodox Church Outside of Russia (ROCOR) had voted to canonize Hieromonk Seraphim Rose, the Council's epistle released on Tuesday has given additional context to these initial reports.

 "Responding to the numerous appeals of the faithful, the Council of Bishops, having recognized the righteous course of life of the ever-memorable Hieromonk Seraphim (Rose), has blessed the process of preparing his ecclesiastical glorification among the ranks of our venerable Fathers," the epistle stated.

 Traditionally, this means that materials on Fr.
 Seraphim's life, hymns and liturgical texts, iconography, and similar offerings can be prepared.
-It can also be assumed that the eventual glorification service will take place at St. Herman of Alaska Monastery in Platina, California.
+But ROCOR claims this is only partially the case.

 In a separate communique issued on the work of the Council overall, ROCOR stated that on Saturday, May 2, the Council considered the report of Bp.
 James of Sonora, chairman of the commission for the study of the life, legacy and veneration of Fr.
-Seraphim.
+Seraphim Rose.
 The communique continues:

 "On the basis of this report, the following determination was made: 1) To receive the report; 2) Having recognized the righteous course of life of the ever-memorable Hieromonk Seraphim, to bless the process of preparing his ecclesiastical glorification among the ranks of our venerable Fathers; 3) To invoke God’s blessing upon the further work of the aforementioned commission under the chairmanship of His Grace Bishop James."